WELL in the UAE: Trailblazing towards a happier, healthier future

 Real Estate: Part of the Wellness Solution

 Real estate can and needs to be a leader in fostering health and happiness in the region, as well.
-The WELL Building Standard is a vehicle to help accomplish these goals: it is the first building standard to focus exclusively on the health and wellness of the people in buildings, while the newly-launched WELL Community Standard sets protocols for designing healthy districts or neighborhoods.
+The WELL Building Standard is a vehicle to help accomplish these goals: it is the first building standard to focus exclusively on the health and wellness of the people in buildings.
+The launch of the WELL v2 pilot earlier this year takes this system to the next level, with expanded pathways for certification, customizable scorecards, greater support for existing buildings or spaces, and revised pricing.
+And at the district scale, the WELL Community Standard sets protocols for designing healthy neighborhoods or campuses.

 WELL is grounded in a body of research that explores the connection between the buildings where we spend more than 90 percent of our time, and the health and wellness impacts on us as occupants.
 WELL Certified™ spaces can help create a built environment that improves the nutrition, fitness, mood, sleep patterns and performance of its occupants through performance requirements in seven concepts relevant to occupant health and well-being in the built environment: air, water, nourishment, light, fitness, comfort and mind.
 WELL Certified™ buildings and spaces need to pass performance testing in indoor air and water quality, lighting parameters and acoustics, providing occupants assurance about the health of their environment.